USGS-WiM/wimpo/README.md

 ## License

-This project is licensed under the Creative Commons CC0 1.0 Universal License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Creative Commons CC0 1.0 Universal License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Suggested Citation
 In the spirit of open source, please cite any re-use of the source code stored in this repository.
 Below is the suggested citation: